saugatkandel/fast_smart_scanning/README.md

 - The `fast/s26_analysis` submodule contains routines for simulation and analysis corresponding to S26.
 - The `input_params.py` file contains default input settings for simulation, experiment, training, etc.

+### TODO (Added 07/31/23):
+- There is a bug in the code that pops up at the final step when the FAST simulation/experiment is used to measure 100% of the scan points.
+I added a workaround in the `work_directory/sims_paper/simulations_full.ipynb` notebook: running the FAST scan to measyre up to 99% of the scan points.
+The release in Zenodo still contains this bug, but this workaround should work for all realistic scenarios.
+Bug needs to be properly fixed in a future release.

 #### Added 04/02/23:

 - The new version of the code has been modified to use the Sobol, Halton, or Latin-hypercube initializations using the Scipy package instead of the Hammersly initialization using the Scikit-optimize package.
 This is because the Scikit-optimize package has not been updated to support `numpy>=1.24`.
 If the Hammersly initialization is desired, then the Scikit-image package needs to be modified manually using the instructions here: https://github.com/scikit-optimize/scikit-optimize/issues/1147.